pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 This server continues running until you shut it down.
 It will output additional log messages for various events, for example, HTTP requests.

 When you navigate to http://localhost:4000/ using a web browser, you find a prompt to authenticate.
-You can use the username `root` and the password `secret` that we specified in the command above.
+You can use the password `test` that we specified in the command above.
+You don't need a username in that prompt.

 When you log in at http://localhost:4000/, you will get this message: